PoODL-CES/Genomics_learning_workshop/README.md

 Workshop Pipeline Breakdown:

 Below is the step-by-step pipeline that we’ll be learning and executing during the workshop:

 1. Initial Processing of FASTQ Files
 Script: Fastq_file_processing.sh
 This step involves:

-Checking the quality of raw reads (using tools like fastqc) Trimming adapters or low-quality bases using tools such as Trim-galore or trimmomatic Producing cleaned FASTQ files ready for mapping
+a) Checking the quality of raw reads (using tools like fastqc)
+b) Trimming adapters or low-quality bases using tools such as Trim-galore or trimmomatic
+c) Producing cleaned FASTQ files ready for mapping

-Why it's important: Poor-quality reads can lead to false variant calls or poor mapping, so quality control is crucial.
+~ Why it's important: Poor-quality reads can lead to false variant calls or poor mapping, so quality control is crucial.

 2. Mapping Reads to Reference Genome
 Script: Read_mapping_and_sorting.sh
 Here we:

-Use an aligner like BWA or Bowtie2 to map the cleaned reads to a reference genome Convert output from SAM to BAM format (compressed and binary) Sort the BAM files by genomic coordinates (using samtools sort) Index the BAM files so tools can access them efficiently
+a) Use an aligner like BWA or Bowtie2 to map the cleaned reads to a reference genome
+b) Convert output from SAM to BAM format (compressed and binary)
+c) Sort the BAM files by genomic coordinates (using samtools sort)
+d) Index the BAM files so tools can access them efficiently

 Why it's important: Proper alignment is the foundation for all downstream analysis.
 Sorting/indexing ensures quick and efficient variant detection.